clashrover/Traffic-Sim-Project/README.md

 #### class Junction():
    This class' object simply plots the junction on the screen.
    It has its center point as fields.
 These junctions will be stored in AVL tree.

+#### class AVLTree
+  It consists of nodes containing left child, right child, height, val_x and val_y.
+  For comparing two nodes first val_x is compared.
+If val_x are equal then val_y are compared The recursive insertion of this avl tree is based on returning the root of subtree in which the node is inserted.

+   There are 4 cases of imbalance in which rotation is required.
+   ##### Case 1: Left Left
+    In this the node and child and grandchild are in straight line towards left Simply rotate towards right at node

+   ##### Case 2: Left Right
+    In this the child is left of node and grandchild is right of child In this first rotate left at child and then rotate right at node.

+   ##### Case 3: Right Right
+    In this the node and child and grandchild are in straight line towards right Simply left rotate at node

+   ##### Case 4: Right Left
+    In this child is right of node and grandchild is left of child.
+    First right rotate at child and then left rotate at node.